InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageCompose/ConvertRealAndImaginaryToComplexImage/Documentation.rst

-Convert Real And Imaginary Images To Complex Image
+Convert Real and Imaginary Images to Complex Image
 ==================================================

 .. index::